projectdiscovery/nuclei-templates/Community-Rewards-FAQ.md

 2. **Declare Work**: Comment with `/attempt #<issue_number>` to claim the issue.
 3. **Submit Work**: Submit your pull request with `/claim #<issue_number>` in the PR description when ready.

+## How often are new bounty issues added?
+We add new bounty issues on a **weekly basis**, so make sure to check back regularly for fresh opportunities.
+In the future, you can expect many more bounty issues as the program expands, allowing more opportunities for contributors to participate and earn rewards.

 ## Can I collaborate with others?
 Yes, you can collaborate with other contributors and split rewards by commenting:
 ```